Home view is the view that is shown when the screen is started. It consists of four subviews: Navigation, Media, Phone and an extra subview.

 Press the symbol in the centre of the climate row to open the climate view and gain access to more climate settings.

 Press the symbol to close the climate view and return to the previous view.

 Tap on an app to open it.
-The app then opens in the tile to which it belongs, e.g. Media.
+It then opens in the subview to which it belongs, such as Media.

-You can scroll down in the app view, depending on the number of apps.
+Depending on the amount of apps, it is possible to scroll downward in the app view.
 Do this by swiping/dragging from the bottom and up.

 Go back to the home view again by swiping from left to rightApplies to left-hand drive cars.
 For right-hand drive cars - swipe in the opposite direction. across the screen, or by pressing the home button.

 The function view with buttons for different car functions.